Receive loan applications, review application information and obtain specific supporting documents

-Specific requirements for financial examiners vary between federal and state governments.
-However, all financial examiners typically need a bachelor’s degree that includes some coursework in accounting, finance, economics, or a related field.
-Examiners working for the Federal Deposit Insurance Corporation (FDIC) must have at least 6 semester hours in accounting.
+Financial examiners typically need a bachelor's degree.
+Although a specific major is usually not required, examiners generally need some coursework in accounting, finance, economics, or a related field.
+Examiners working for the Federal Deposit Insurance Corporation (FDIC) typically must have at least 6 semester hours in accounting.

 After a few years of experience, financial examiners can advance to a senior examiner position.
-Requirements for these positions vary by employer but often require a master’s degree in either accounting or business or becoming a Certified Public Accountant (CPA).
+Senior examiners handle more complex cases, and can lead and direct examination teams.
+Requirements for these positions vary by employer but often a master's degree in either accounting or business administration, or becoming a Certified Public Accountant (CPA), makes jobseekers more competitive.

 Analytical skills.
 Financial examiners need strong analytical skills to evaluate how well the managers of financial institutions are handling risk and whether the individual loans the institution makes are safe.

 Detail oriented.
-Financial examiners must pay close attention to details when reviewing balance sheets to identify risky assets.
+Financial examiners must pay close attention to details when reviewing balance sheets in order to identify risky assets.

 Math skills.
 Financial examiners need good math skills to monitor balance sheets and see if the bank's or other financial institution's available cash is dangerously low.